-3.5.2 The Qualifying Examination: is an evaluation of the student scholarship, particularly with respect to the fundamentals of neuroscience and concepts relating to their proposed research project.
+3.5.2 The Qualifying Examination: (also referred to as the Preliminary Examination) is an evaluation of the student scholarship, particularly with respect to the fundamentals of neuroscience and concepts relating to their proposed research project.
 It is conducted by the Supervisory Committee.
 The written part of the examination consists of a formal research proposal written in accordance with current NIH/NRSA format and length guidelines.
+The Qualifying Exam must be completed by the end of the Spring semester of the second year of graduate study.